telerik/winforms-docs/gridview/rows/selection-rectangle.md

 # Selection Rectangle

-##

-Rows in RadGridView can be selected by a translucent rectangle selection.
-You should set the __MultiSelect__ property to *true and* this will automatically enable the rectangle selection.
+The Rows in RadGridView can be selected by a translucent rectangle selection.
+You should set the __MultiSelect__ property to *true* and this will automatically enable the rectangle selection.
 The user just needs to perform a mouse drag operation on RadGridView.
 A translucent rectangle will be created to indicate the possible selection of rows or cells.

 ![gridview-rows-selection-rectangle 001](images/gridview-rows-selection-rectangle001.png)

 Use the __ShowTranslucentSelectionRecatangle__ of the __GridTableElement__ to enable or disable the selection rectangle: